Click to skip ahead:

 - Easing sore throats

 While roses are not toxic for your cat, do they have any health benefits?
-While people can eat and drink water or tea made from roses, it’s best not to feed any to your cat.
-While they aren’t toxic, too much could cause a little stomach upset.
+While people can eat and drink water or tea made from roses, it’s important not to feed any to your cat.
+While they aren’t toxic, cats will not reap any benefits from them whatsoever, and too much could cause an upset stomach.

 The Downside for Cats

-So, we’ve established that roses are not bad for your cat, but there is a downside.
+So, we’ve established that roses are not toxic for your cat, but there are other downsides to consider.
 Not surprisingly, the stem of the rose with its thorns is not something your cat should eat.
-The thorns can scratch and wound your cat’s face, mouth, and paws.
-Another concern is if the roses have been treated with any chemicals.
+The thorns can scratch and injure your cat’s face, mouth, and paws.
+Another concern is if the roses have been treated with chemicals, such as various pesticides.

 - Drooling